Roofing

 Specialty Asphalt Shingles

-Thanks to modern technology, many manufacturers now offer a variety of specialty products that exist across all asphalt shingle types.
-These include shingles that offer enhanced resistance to hail, cool roof color technologies that reflect the heat of the sun to keep homes cooler, and shingles that fight algae.
+Many manufacturers now deliver a variety of specialty products that exist across all asphalt shingle types.
+These include shingles that resist hail, reflect heat to keep homes cooler, and fight algae.

-If you are interested in learning more about any type of asphalt shingle roofing products, give us a call anytime and we would be happy to meet with you and discuss options to fit your home and budget.
+If you are interested in learning more about any type of asphalt shingle roofing products, call us anytime.
+We’d be happy to discuss solutions that fit your home and budget.

 Wood Shingles And Shake Roofs